cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 In the former case, proposers signatures are considered as yes votes.
 For now, if the proposal can't be executed, it'll still be opened for new votes and could be executed later on.

-### Changing Group Membership

-In the current implementation, changing a group's membership (adding or removing members or changing their weight) will cause all existing proposals for group policy accounts linked to this group to be invalidated.
-They will simply fail if someone calls `Msg/Exec` and will eventually be garbage collected.